 A Kona Coffee Farmer Considers Global Warming

 We've all heard about global warming and the problems it may create.
-We're aware that it could cause severe weather, melting glaciers and raising sea level.
+We're aware that it could cause severe weather, melting glaciers and rising sea level.
 Most people live in the city though and when living in the city, it's easy to ignore the weather.

 I spent years working in a tall, climate controlled building with windows that didn't open.
 Even with a torrential downpour, I could go from my house to the garage to my car to work without ever getting wet.
 We didn't live near sea level and we didn't live on a glacier.
 Severe storms, heat waves, early frosts, droughts and flooding were interesting news stories but not something that really affected my daily life.